leanchess/leanchess.github.io/index.md

 <a name="smallest"></a>
 ## Is It Really the Smallest?

-Some people like to argue that a program that outputs `resign` and terminates should be considered the world's smallest chess program.
-H. G. Muller to the rescue once more:
+Some argue that a program that produces `resign` as its output and terminates is the world's smallest chess program.
+H. G. Muller to the rescue once again:

 > Chess is the act of moving pieces on a (real or virtual) Chess board, and (...) actions like resigning or negociating a draw